The overall rating of a review is different from a simple average of all individual ratings.

 From the minute you are welcomed through the gates by King Arthur and his royal subjects (all played by actors who clearly enjoy their work and are enthusiastic about it) you are swept up in a world of mythical beasts, valiant knights and magical spells.
 OK - so it's designed for kids, but big kids can't fail to enjoy it either!

-There are plenty of rides for children of all ages, from a section for really small children with little trains and swinging galleon ships, right up to the white knuckle rides including 'Knightmare' - a rollercoaster for the brave which includes a section called the 'psycho drop' - and the ominous sound 'The Rack'!There are also a few indoor play areas which are ideal for when the weather here in the North does what it does best.
+There are plenty of rides for children of all ages, from a section for really small children with little trains and swinging galleon ships, right up to the white knuckle rides including 'Knightmare' - a rollercoaster for the brave which includes a section called the 'psycho drop' - and the ominous sound 'The Rack'!

+Also ideal for when it starts raining are the various shows which include Merlins Magic Workshop - which seemed extremely popular with the kids.
+It was never going to give Derren Brown a run for his money - but was amusing all the same.
 The best show though is the jousting tournament, which is on the main stage area and is greet for kids and adults alike.
 There are a couple of hilarious 'court jesters' who warm the crowd up first and then the main show comes on complete with booing and hissing for the bad guys and cheering for Lancelot himself.
 The horses are stunning and the actors are very impressive in their roles.